Meet Kylie + Patrick

 In 2012 they shot a 13 episode series, which they are now selling to networks all over the world.
 They spend their time cooking, travelling everywhere from Hong Kong to Mauritius to Provence, and capturing it all for those who share their passion through their production company Stessa Onda Productions.

-View the trailer for ‘When Patrick Met Kylie: A Love (of Food) Story’ which airs in over 67 countries in 2013.
+View the trailer for ‘When Patrick Met Kylie: A Love (of Food) Story’ which airs in over 68 countries.

 Seasoned Italophile, journalist, cook and hopeless romantic, Kylie Flavell was a Japanese translator in Japan at 18, became a magazine editor at 22 and added fashion director and magazine publisher to her expertise at 24.
 She left the office at midnight every night and spent weekends working on opening a Mediterranean restaurant in Melbourne and freelancing for architecture, fashion, travel, business and food publications.
 But with a weakness for neo-realist Italian cinema and the belief that life really can look like it does in films, she abandoned her highly paid job and an incredible boyfriend to run away to Italy.
 She now lives in Rome, is fluent in Italian and spends her days cooking, eating, writing and trying to convince others to quit their job and live their dream.

 Kylie was awarded the culinary CPIC diploma from Academia Barilla in Parma, an international certification dedicated to Italian & foreign chefs with demonstrated theoretical & practical competencies to become an ambassador of the authentic Italian cuisine.
 Kylie is editor of Romeing, the leading expat magazine in Italy on how to live, eat and play like a local, and writes a monthly column ‘A Life Romantic‘.
-She also writes food and travel pieces for sites and publications in Canada, Australia and the UK, such as How to Do Capri for the Toronto Star and How To Look Less Like a Tourist in Italy for Qantas Travel Insider.
+She also writes food and travel pieces for sites and publications in Canada, Australia, Italy and the UK, such as How to Do Capri for the Toronto Star and How To Look Less Like a Tourist in Italy for Qantas Travel Insider.
 Kylie was a co-host for a local Italian TV program on art and culture, and more recently, the host and producer of Telelatino’s TV program ‘When in Rome’, showing Canada her favorite places to eat and live the dolce vita.
 ‘When in Rome’ is now in its second season.
 She is the creator of the show ‘When Patrick Met Kylie: A Love (of Food) Story’ and was series producer, organizing all contacts, recipes and locations.
 She’s the creator, writer, producer, cameraman, host and editor of Kylie and Patrick’s latest Italian comedy cooking series: Amore Al Dente.
+She then decided to take on the challenge of being a solo host, producer, cameraman and video editor and created the travel series ‘When in Florence’ completely alone.
+She is now doing the same for the series ‘When in Amalfi’, which airs in prime time in 2014.

 From the world’s most powerful investment bank to the world’s most respected restaurant Patrick Drake’s journey has been anything but conventional.